 Offering a really good selection of independent shops, cafes, pubs, bars, restaurants and street markets, Bethnal Green has a lot in common with Greenwich; it’s just not nearly as posh.

 Never been to Dubai?
 Sample the ‘skyscrapers meet retail heaven’ experience without hunting for your passport.
 Everywhere you look it’s clean, smooth, new and highly polished.
+Read on for more from the leading estate agents Canary Wharf.

 Featuring Container City, Canning Town Caravanserai and Trinity Buoy Wharf lighthouse, Canning Town has all the right out-there credentials to become the next Shoreditch or Hoxton.